FarronF/limerick-council-meetings/meetings/2022/09/21-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Meeting of the Municipal District of Cappamore-Kilmallock - 14th July 2022.md

 including the consideration of existing zoned lands, to determine the future development

-needs of the town in line with the requirements of the recently adopted Limerick--- Development Plan 2022-2028.
+needs of the town in line with the requirements of the recently adopted Limerick
+---
+Development Plan 2022-2028.
 The team will engage regularly with the Elected Members of

 the Cappamore/Kilmallock Municipal District throughout the process.